plastic-labs/yousim/README.md

 ## Self-Hosting

-The backend and frontend need to be run separately.
-To get started, configure your `.env` file.
+You can run Yousim locally with Docker Compose.
+To get started, configure your `.env` files: `.env` for the backend and `webshell/.env` for the frontend.

-Copy the `.env.template` file to `.env` and fill out the variables:
+For the backend, copy the `.env.template` file to `.env` and fill out the variables:

 ```bash
 cp .env.template .env
 ```